How to Professionally Ask For an Update at Work: Tips + Examples

 In some instances, you may need to clarify the next steps you want the person to take — i.e. a call to action.

-Whereas in most regular update requests both parties are clear on the next steps, there are specific situations in which you need to specify the desired action more clearly.
+Whereas in most regular update requests both parties are clear on the next steps, in some specific situations, you’ll need to specify the desired action more clearly.

 Best practice examples suggest highlighting a call to action by placing it in the last paragraph of your emails and messages, before the greeting part.

-For example, if the matter you need an update on requires additional actions besides the email reply, make sure to communicate your expectations in a clear call to action.
+For example, if the matter you need an update on requires additional actions besides the reply, you’ll need to communicate your expectations in a clear call to action.

 Be sure to include any additional information the person may need to comply with your request.